Today, you are going to learn everything you need to know about the principle of progressive overload.

 One way to do this is to increase a movement’s range of motion.
 All this means is that you lift the weight for a greater distance.

-Let’s take the push-up for example.
+Let’s take the push-up, for example.

-Instead of doing push-ups on the floor, you can elevate your hands on some parallettes.
-As a result, your chest can go lower than your hands, increasing the distance that you have to work to perform each repetition.
+Instead of doing push-ups on the floor, you can elevate your hands on parallettes.
+As a result, your chest can go lower than your hands, increasing the distance you have to work to perform each repetition.

 Here are the pros and cons of this method.